Jackson, Mississippi, Business Brokers and M&A Advisors

 • Books: The Art of the Exit, A Beginner’s Guide to Business Valuation, The Exit Strategy Handbook, Closing the Deal, and Acquired – written by Jacob Orosz, president of Morgan & Westfield.

-• M&A Talk Podcast: The #1 podcast on mergers and acquisitions with over 150 episodes.
+• M&A Talk Podcast: The #1 podcast on selling a business with over 150 episodes.

 • M&A Encyclopedia: 800+ pages of articles on every step of the M&A process.